Ruderman Family Foundation

 Overview

-Originally renowned as the Jewish world's largest funder of disability inclusion—having distributed approximately $75 million over 18 years—the foundation announced a strategic shift in 2020, declaring that its original mission of igniting social change around disability inclusion had been accomplished.
-Current priorities now center on: (1) ending stigma surrounding mental health and promoting emotional well-being, particularly among young adults and college students; (2) fostering understanding of the American Jewish community among Israeli leaders; and (3) modeling strategic philanthropy worldwide.
+Originally renowned as a major funder of disability inclusion in the Jewish world, the foundation announced a strategic shift in 2020, declaring that its original mission of igniting social change around disability inclusion had been accomplished.
+Current priorities now centre on: (1) ending stigma surrounding mental health and promoting emotional well-being, particularly among young adults and college students; (2) fostering understanding of the American Jewish community among Israeli leaders; and (3) modelling strategic philanthropy worldwide.

 Funding Priorities